Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Results

 The $\mathrm{V_2Te_2O}$-based AMTJ exhibits pronounced transmission features for both spin channels in the P state, as characterized by a broad high-intensity region centered at the $\Gamma$ point and extended continua along the -$\mathrm{X}-\Gamma-\mathrm{X}$ or -$\mathrm{Y}-\Gamma-\mathrm{Y}$ direction.
 The spin-up and spin-down transmission patterns share identical geometries, differing only by a $\pi/2$ rotation, which is consistent with the $d$-wave symmetry of the altermagnetic order.
 Consequently, the total current along the [001] direction remains effectively spin-neutral.
 Owing to the large spin-degenerate continuum around the $\Gamma$ point, AP-state tunneling cannot be completely suppressed, giving rise to a residual leakage current.
-As a result, the AMTJ yields a modest TMR of only 18\% at $E_\mathrm{F}$.

 The evolution of the total transmission with energy further reveals the underlying mechanism [Figure 3(e)].
 In both configurations, the transmission initially decreases with increasing energy.
 Beyond $E > 0.16$ eV, however, the total transmission in the P state $T_\mathrm{P}$ ($T_\mathrm{P}=T_\mathrm{P}^\uparrow+T_\mathrm{P}^\downarrow$) exhibits a sharp increase while $T_\mathrm{AP}$ drops abruptly to nearly zero (shaded region).
 This sudden contrast originates from the evolution of the bulk $\mathrm{V_2Te_2O}$ Fermi surfaces at higher energies.
 As illustrated in Figure 4, increasing the energy from 0.06 to 0.18 eV progressively reduces the spin-degenerate continuum near the $\Gamma$ point, which eventually disappears at $E = 0.18$ eV.
 At this energy, $\mathrm{V_2Te_2O}$ becomes an ideal electrode material for AMTJs, exhibiting perfectly separated spin-polarized conduction channels.
-The Fermi surface geometry thus plays a crucial role in optimizing the device performance of AMTJ.
+The energy-resolved TMR ratio shown in Figure 3(e) is defined as $\mathrm{TMR}=(T_\mathrm{P}-T_\mathrm{AP})/T_\mathrm{AP}$.
+Owing to the substantial spin channel overlap around the $\Gamma$ point, the $\mathrm{V_2Te_2O}$-based AMTJ yields a modest TMR of only 18\% at $E_\mathrm{F}$.

 In contrast to $\mathrm{V_2Te_2O}$, the Fermi surface geometries of $\mathrm{RbV_2Te_2O}$ and $\mathrm{KV_2Se_2O}$ exhibit no overlap near the $\Gamma$ point [Figures 3(c,d)].
 Both AMTJs feature narrow transmission channels in the P state, with distinct Fermi pockets at the BZ boundary, which is consistent with their quasi-2D altermagnetic nature.
 However, the spin-polarized pockets in $\mathrm{RbV_2Te_2O}$ are not completely separated, giving rise to several extended spin-degenerate “arcs" that sustain AP transmission.
 By contrast, the $\mathrm{KV_2Se_2O}$-based AMTJ hosts only four discrete, “nodal-like" intersection points between opposite-spin conduction channels.
 These isolated nodes, providing minimal conduction pathway, immediately suggest a strong suppression of AP-state tunneling in the device.